dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

  &nbsp;&nbsp;&nbsp;&nbsp;       ...<br>
 </span>

 We will convert the above directory structure into this structure for ease of data processing.
+Also, split the training data into train and validation sets.

 <span class='blue'>
 data/<br>